 Okay, so what you're insinuating is what nobody wants to face.

-Nobody wants to face how the actions of the other people that are involved in the world have contributed to the rise of um the the radicalization and the you know the rise of the terrorist acts.
+Nobody wants to face how the actions of the other people that are involved in the world have contributed to the rise of the radicalization and the you know the rise of the terrorist acts.

 You know, why is this happening to me?

-Another tweet after that, Omar named the American Israeli public affairs committee, APAC, a mainstream group saying it was funding Republican support for Israel.
+Another tweet after that, Omar named the American Israeli Public Affairs Committee APAC, a mainstream group saying it was funding Republican support for Israel.

 There was a lot of backlash to that.